djaus2/AthsVideoRecording/README.md

 This is then recovered prior to transmission and used to recreate the VideoInfo for transmission prior to the video's transmission.***
 > Note: This has been reversed for the moment to get Event Guid and Heat Number from filename when sending video back.
 2Do.

 ### Meet-Event-Heat Selection
-- Now done on the ProgramPage
+- Now done on the ProgramPage _(Currently from Crosshairs icon center bottom)_
 - From where programs can also be uploaded from AppStitcher.
 - When so selected the video filename is automatically set and can't be manually changed, until app is rebooted.
-- Can select another Meet-Event-Heat though which changes the video filename.
+- Can select another Meet-Event-Heat on ProgramPage though which changes the video filename.

 ### Recording